Steve Porcaro: Equipment

+Porcaro was a pioneer of synthesis and prominent use of analog synthesizers, including the ARP 2600, Minimoog, Yamaha CS-80, Polyfusion Modular, Yamaha DX-1, Yamaha GS-1, and later digital synthesizers.
+He has produced and composed synths and drum loops for artists and producers such as David Foster, Quincy Jones, Hall & Oates, Chaka Khan, and Elton John.
+Porcaro also contributed synthesizer programming with Danny Kortchmar on Don Henley's "Dirty Laundry" and "Boys of Summer".

+While touring with Gary Wright in 1975, Porcaro handled the bass duties in Wright's innovative all-synthesizer band.
+Before a concert, his Minimoog was destroyed after falling from a forklift during stage setup.
+The band's technician then rebuilt the pieces into a modular synth, controlled by an external keyboard worn on a strap.
+This was among the first uses of a keytar, an invention which Wright soon desired for himself as he could move around the stage.
+For touring with Boz Scaggs, Porcaro's rig included a Hammond organ, two Minimoogs, a Prophet 5, and an ARP 2600.

-Steve Porcaro played a huge variety of synthesizers on Toto albums.
-While David Paich handled piano duties, it was usually Steve's job to complement the music with creative synth sounds.
-The synth solo in the Toto song "Rosanna" is a noted example of his approach.
-He was known to use various Yamaha synthesizers, including the CS-80, GS1, DX1, and DX7, as well as others such as the Sequential Circuits Prophet-5, Minimoog Model D, Polyfusion Modular, E-mu Emulator, Roland Jupiter-8, Oberheim Xpander, and Dynacord Add-one.
-He also used various keyboards during live performances with the band such as the Wurlitzer 200A in 1979 and Yamaha CP-70 in 1980, sometimes used for covering the piano parts when David Paich was playing organ or a synthesizer.
+In Toto, Porcaro also used various keyboards during live performances, such as the Wurlitzer 200A in 1979 and Yamaha CP-70 in 1980, sometimes used for covering the piano parts when David Paich was playing organ or synthesizers.
+Since Paich mostly handled piano duties, it was usually Steve's job to complement the music with creative synth sounds.
+The synthesizer solo in the Toto song "Rosanna" is the most notable example of this approach.
+He was known to use various Yamaha synthesizers, including the CS-80, GS-1, DX1, and DX7, as well as others such as the Sequential Circuits Prophet-5, Minimoog Model D, Polyfusion Modular, Roland Jupiter-8, E-mu Emulator, Oberheim Xpander, and Dynacord Add-one.

 In later years, he gravitated towards working with software synthesizers.
 Onstage in the 2010s, he used two Yamaha keyboards (a Montage 8 and a Yamaha Motif XF7) to drive his Apple MainStage-based virtual synth rig, which drew samples from, among others, Logic's ES2 plug-in and Spitfire Audio libraries.
 He is also a user of Arturia products, and has spoken highly of their synthesizer software, including a demonstration video of the CS-80 V software.

 Personal life

 His first daughter, Heather Janine Porcaro, was born on June 8, 1978.
-She was the child of Porcaro and his then wife Jeanette Mellin.
+She was the child of Porcaro and his then wife Jeanette Mellin, whom he met while on tour with Boz Scaggs.
 He was married to model Pam Ross from 1998 to 2008.
 They had two children, Dominic (b.
 1999) and Micki (b.
 2003).

 He collaborated with his daughter Heather Porcaro on her debut album, The Heartstring Symphony, released in 2009.
 Heather was featured in Paper magazine's "Most Beautiful People" issue in 2002.